 Michelob Ultra, the official beer sponsor of the league, is also running ticket giveaways through social media and a commercial featuring Scottie Pippen.

 Once chosen, fans will receive a Microsoft Teams username and password over email.
 A meeting invitation is then accessible on your calendar.
 You’re expected to log on to the game feed 30 minutes prior to tipoff.

 Fans are required to follow the rules stated in the league’s acknowledgement and authorization form.
 Basic rules include one fan per seat and no offensive behavior or inappropriate messaging.
 Designated moderators hold the power to kick spectators if necessary.
 Audience members are expected to stay in their seats for the entire duration of the contest.
 If a fan is absent for a lengthy time period, their seat can be reassigned.

 Find the NBA’s step-by-step instructions for the entire virtual fan experience here:

 The NBA restart’s virtual fan section hasn’t hindered famous cameos.
 Chris Bosh was in the virtual stands on July 30 during the Los Angeles Lakers vs. LA Clippers game.
 Paul Pierce sat in front of Jayson Tatum’s son Deuce for the Celtics’ matchup against the Portland Trail Blazers on August 2.

 A cigar-smoking Dirk Nowitzki cutout showed support for the Dallas Mavericks in their July 31 game against the Houston Rockets.
-It’s only a matter of time before Jack Nicholson and Billy Crystal show up.
+Rapper Lil’ Wayne also made an appearance.

-And of course, Shaquille O’Neal made quite a few appearances.
+And of course, Shaquille O’Neal made quite a few appearances, too.

 Shaq Joins NBA’s Virtual Fan Section